Strategy Summary

 Top people often see the manual work of updating bullet points, matching dates, and fixing looks as "useless" office work, so they put off important updates.

 Use Cruit to handle the "digital cleaning" by automatically linking your documents and your profile.
-By taking away the boring typing work, you can focus on big ideas while the tool makes sure your public and private messages always match perfectly.
+Take back the time you spend on boring typing work and focus on big ideas while the tool keeps your public and private messages matched perfectly.

-See your career history as one single truth—update it once in one main place and let technology spread it to all your different platforms.
+See your career history as one single truth: update it once in one main place and let technology spread it to all your different platforms.
+If you're starting fresh, read how Cruit's AI Coach helps you build a master resume from scratch — the single source of truth your LinkedIn and applications all draw from.

 Syncing Success: Keeping Your Resume and LinkedIn Aligned with Cruit